f5devcentral/f5-azure-multi-nic/README.md

 * numberOFBIGIPs
   * Required
   * The total number of BIG-IP's (Up to 4) you want to deploy.
+* cluster
+  * required
+  * If you want to deploy more than one BIG-IP and would like them to be clusterd together, choose yes.
 * numberOfAdditionalInterfaces
   * Required
   * By default two interfaces are deployed with this template.
 If the VM instance that you have chosen supports more than two NIC objects, you can specify the additional number of NIC's here.
 For example if you can have 4, you would specify 2 here.
 Zero, means only 2 NIC's will be deployed.